 - The graveyard of Thriller Bark in One Piece is surrounded by dark sky and fog.
 Though this is justified by the Thriller Bark deliberately sailing through an area of Ominous Fog.

-- In Fruits Basket, going to visit Hanajima, the members of the Yuki fan club convince themselves that she lives in a spooky house with gravestones in the yard and Grave Clouds.
+- Going to visit Hanajima, the members of the Yuki fan club convince themselves that she lives in a spooky house with gravestones in the yard and Grave Clouds.

 - Averted when Tohru and co. go to visit her mother's grave — the weather is bright and sunny.

-- As mentioned in the page quote, the Comedian in Watchmen is buried in a rainy day.
+- The Comedian in Watchmen is buried on a rainy day.
 The opening shot of the comic's second chapter shows a statue in the graveyard dripping with water, making it look as if it were crying.

 - Stephen King's Pet Sematary.

-- Of course, the graveyards in Überwald are almost certainly shrounded in eternal twilight, full of mist and fog clinging to lopsided tombstones and black leafless branches of dead trees, with the lonely cries of ravens echoeing across the landscape.
-Because Überwald ("the Old Country")
+- The graveyards in Überwald, a region noted for its Empathic Environment, are almost certainly shrouded in eternal twilight, full of mist and fog clinging to lopsided tombstones and black leafless branches of dead trees, with the lonely cries of ravens echoing across the landscape.

 - In Graham McNeill's Warhammer 40,000 novel Storm of Iron, Castellan Vauban is buried on a cloudy day.
 Leonid explicitly thinks that sun would have been inappropriate.